icpc/ccs-specs/Contest_API.md

 to a "contest_start" capability that allows it to PATCH the start time of the contest.
-These coarse-grained capabilities allow more flexibility for contest administrators and tools to define capabilities that match the requirements of a specific contest - e.g. whether teams can submit clarifications or not.
+These coarse-grained capabilities allow more flexibility for contest administrators and tools to define capabilities that match the requirements of a specific contest, e.g. whether teams can submit clarifications or not.

 All capabilities are listed in the table below, and are defined